OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

 ==================

-This tutorial illustrates how to set up a coupled disciplinary problem in OpenMDAO and prepare it for optimization.
-This tutorial builds on what you have learned in previous tutorials about defining components with analytic derivatives.
-The problem we will show you is the familiar Sellar Problem, which consists of two disciplines as follows:
+This tutorial illustrates how to set up a coupled disciplinary problem in OpenMDAO and prepare it for optimization, using the Sellar Problem consisting of two disciplines as follows:

 .. figure:: SellarResized.png